 They may attempt to scam you through email.
 In private messages on apps they’ll tell you to get in contact with their manager.
 Who will then ask you for gift cards in order to meet BSB or get tickets to shows.
 Their manager nor anyone they work with will do this.
 BSB wouldn’t use Google accounts, Gmail or any email service to do this.
 Any email you receive, report it to the email provider you use and block the person.

-The only place you should purchase tickets to concerts, events, or meet & greet is through their official websites, Ticketmaster, Live Nation, and other official ticket sellers in your country.
+The only place you should purchase tickets to concerts, events, or meet & greet is through their official websites, Ticketmaster, Live Nation, and other official companies that sell tickets in your country.

 Some will also send old photos to prove it’s them.
 Which doesn’t prove anything.
 Anyone can search the guys on Google or social media to find a photo to use.